fsargent/approval-vote/README.md

 # Approval.Vote

-Reports are stored in the sqlite3 `data.db`.
+Reports are stored in the sqlite3 `data.sqlite3`.
 Edit it and submit a PR to add a new election.

 ## Developing